International

 Main Sectors of Industry

-Angola is Africa's largest oil producer, overtaking Nigeria, a net producer of natural gas and also the third largest producer of diamonds in the continent, surpassed only by Botswana and the Democratic Republic of Congo.
-The Angolan economy - the third largest in sub-Saharan Africa - is dominated by the oil and gas industry, which accounts for about 50% of its GDP and is the primary source of revenue for the country (more than 70% of government revenue and 90% of Angola's exports come from oil activities).
-In addition to diamonds, the country also produces gold, granite, gypsum, marble, and salt, and possesses numerous undeveloped minerals with potential for extraction including beryllium, clay, copper, iron-ore, lead, lignite, manganese, mica, nickel, peat, phosphate rock, quartz, silver, tungsten, uranium, vanadium, and zinc.
-The industrial sector represents 44.1% of GDP and 7% of employment (World Bank).
+The industrial sector represents 44.9% of GDP and 6% of employment (World Bank).
+Angola stands as one of Africa's largest oil producers, a net producer of natural gas, and the third-largest producer of diamonds on the continent, surpassed only by Botswana and the Democratic Republic of Congo.
+The Angolan economy, the third-largest in sub-Saharan Africa, is dominated by the oil and gas industry, which accounts for about 30% of its GDP and is the primary revenue source for the country (with more than 70% of government revenue and 90% of Angola's exports coming from oil activities).
+In addition to diamonds, the country also produces gold, granite, gypsum, marble, and salt, with numerous undeveloped minerals with potential for extraction, including beryllium, clay, copper, iron-ore, lead, lignite, manganese, mica, nickel, peat, phosphate rock, quartz, silver, tungsten, uranium, vanadium, and zinc.
+According to the National Oil, Gas, and Biofuels Agency (ANPG), Angola produced 400.72 million barrels per day (bpd) in 2023, positioning the country as the third-largest oil producer in Africa.
+Angola aims to sustain production at 1.18 million bpd throughout 2024.

-The services sector (banking, communication, tourism) is also growing rapidly, accounting for 46.5% of GDP and employing 42% of the population.
-Tourism is growing, although there is a severe shortage of hotels and other types of accommodation.
-The construction sector is booming (9% of GDP), driven by a large reconstruction program launched by the government.
+The services sector (banking, communication, tourism) is also experiencing rapid growth, accounting for 41.6% of GDP and employing 38% of the population.
+Although tourism is growing, there is a severe shortage of hotels and other types of accommodation.
+The construction sector is booming, comprising around 9% of GDP, driven by a large reconstruction program launched by the government.
+Telecommunications has seen significant growth, propelled by increased mobile phone penetration and investments in infrastructure.
+Banking and finance play a crucial role in supporting Angola's economy, with both domestic and international financial institutions operating within the country.

 Breakdown of Economic Activity By Sector Agriculture Industry Services